rss99/m3u-parser/README.md

 ## First run:
  1. Remember to update your config.yaml as described above
  2. At this point, you may not know exactly which categories you are most interested in.
-SO just leave the config/megafaves.txt file as it is for now and move to the next step
+So, just leave the config/megafaves.txt file as it is for now and move to the next step
  3. Run using python main.py from the directory you used to clone the repository
- 4. An output file will appear in the root project directory (default name is all_grp.txt).
+ 4. An output file will appear in the output/ directory (default name is all_grp.txt).
 This is a list of EVERY catorey in your M3U.
 Go ahead and select the categories you like in this file and copy them into the config/megafaves.txt file.
  5. Run again as per 3.
 Hey presto!
 You will find a nicely modifed (default: out.m3u) in the output/ directory.
 Go ahead and link your media player to that file (making sure to specify that your M3U is now a local file, rather than remote.

 You'll now have a clean, short playlist, focussed on the content you want to see